marsskom/e-speak/README.md

 Firstly, I used to use version 18 latest, but I had some problems with `fetch` to OpenAI API.
 I tried to fix it, but I didn't find any solution.
 So I decided to downgrade node version to 16.20.2 and it helped.

 Except, you should install dependencies with `yarn install --ignore-engines` command, since latest version of `vuefire` doesn't support node version 16.
-Older `vuefire` doesn't work.
+Older `vuefire` vesions don't work.

 ## Docker